apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 `TH` declares it's own function for memory allocation called `THAlloc`.
 It tries to allocate a properly aligned chunks if you allocate big blocks and handles out-of-memory errors.
-Before reading torch's source I didn't know about the concept of allocators.
-It's cool that you can pass an Allocator to `THStorage` or `THTensor` and construct it not only in the regular heap region, but also allocate it in shared memory.
+Before reading Torch's source I didn't know about the concept of allocators.
+They are just small virtual tables providing thier own memory management API (alloc, realloc, free).
+It's cool that you can pass an Allocator to `THStorage` or `THTensor` and construct it not only in the regular heap region, but also allocate it in the shared memory.

 ### Random module

-It's natural to have a pseudorandom number generator in all languages, but I've never read an implementation of one (ok, except [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator)).
+It's natural to have a pseudorandom number generator in all programming languages, but I've never read an implementation of one (ok, except the [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator)).
 In
 `THRandom.c` you can find a full implementation of [Mersenne twister](https://en.wikipedia.org/wiki/Mersenne_Twister), which (according to Wikipedia) is a default implementation for R, Python, Ruby, PHP, CMU Common Lisp, GLib, MATLAB and some more.
 There are also several methods